 - Nearly a third of dentists (33%) have said they have no intention of relaxing COVID precautions, in line with new protocols issued by NHS England in November.
 Half say the arrival of the Omicron variant has had a high impact on their willingness to ease restrictions.
 Until the changes took effect, dentists have had to maintain gaps of up to an hour between most treatments, to reduce the risk of viral transmission, an approach that has radically reduced patient numbers.

 - Over 40% of dentists indicate they are now likely to change career or seek early retirement in the next 12 months given the current pressures on the service.
 Over half state they are likely to reduce their NHS commitment.
-One in 10 estimate their practices will close in the next 12 months.
+1 in 10 estimate their practices will close in the next 12 months.